finos/FDC3/docs/api/spec.md

 ### Private Channels

-`PrivateChannels` are created to support the return of a stream of responses from a raised intent, or private dialog between two applications.
+A [`PrivateChannel`](ref/PrivateChannel) is created to support the return of a stream of responses from a raised intent, or private dialog between two applications.

 It is intended that Desktop Agent implementations: